tarantool/doc/download/download.rst

                 .. container:: b-general-download-title

-                    :doc:`Tarantool 1.6 Download <download>`
+                    :doc:`Tarantool 1.7 downloads <download>`

                 .. container:: b-general-download-description

-                    Here is bunch of sources you can check out also you can Download them at oncere pre-installed so that you can get up and running quickly.
-                    Here is bunch of sources you can check out also you can Download them at once
+                    Here is a bunch of free downloads and whatever you may need for Tarantool.

     .. wp_section::
         :class: p-download-mainpage-blocks